-In judo, the path to becoming a black belt is very clear.
+In judo, the path to becoming a black belt is apparent.
 There are five sets of five throws.
 At each belt, you need to demonstrate your mastery of those throws.
-The advanced throws build on the basic throws so there’s a logical progression.
+The advanced throws build on the basic throws, so there's a logical progression.

-My dojo had a poster that listed the particular skills you needed to know at each step of the way.
-Follow the path, listen to your instructors and, most importantly, put in the work and you’ll become a master.
-It might take years but you’ll get there.
+My dojo had a poster listing the skills you needed to know at each step.
+Follow the path, listen to your instructors, and, most importantly, put in the work, and you'll become a master.
+It might take years, but you'll get there.

 The Path to Revit Mastery

-Unfortunately, things aren’t so clear when you’re out working in the profession.
-The skills are not always clearly defined and there aren’t always opportunities to practice them.
+Unfortunately, things aren't so clear when you're out working in the profession.
+The skills are not always clearly defined, and we only sometimes get opportunities to practice them.

-With that in mind, I wanted to put together a path to mastering one aspect of the profession – using Revit software.
-Sure, it’s a small part but it is vitally important to producing the work we do.
+With that in mind, I wanted to create a path to mastering one aspect of the profession - using Revit software.
+Sure, it's a small part, but it is essential to producing our work.

-The Revit mastery path is a collection of 150+ skills, grouped into five skill levels; newbie, beginner, intermediate, advanced and power user.
-Within each skill level, the skills are further grouped into categories that roughly correspond to Revit’s categories.
+The Revit mastery path is a collection of 150+ skills grouped into five skill levels: newbie, beginner, intermediate, advanced, and power user.
+The skills are further grouped within each skill level into categories corresponding to Revit's categories.

-A Newbie user has no practical experience with Revit.
-They’re the equivalent to a white belt in martial arts and are working toward their yellow belt.
+A Newbie user needs to gain practical experience with Revit.
+They're the equivalent of a white belt in martial arts and are working toward their yellow belt.
 These users are developing the basic skills required to contribute to a Revit project.
 Once a user has completed basic Revit training and demonstrated mastery of these skills, they can move on to the skills in the next category.

-A Beginner user has been through initial training and has completed one project in Revit.
+A Beginner user has been through initial training and completed one Revit project.
 They are comfortable with the principles of Revit and can model most elements.

-An Intermediate user has completed 2 – 4 Revit projects.
+An Intermediate user has completed 2 to 4 Revit projects.
 They are comfortable editing and creating new system types.
-Intermediate users can also create schedules and can demonstrate how to work collaboratively in a workshared environment.
+Intermediate users can also create schedules and demonstrate how to work collaboratively in a work-shared environment.

 5. Power User

-A power user is an advanced user of Revit who is experienced with the more powerful features of the software including family creation and automation using Dynamo or macros.
+A power user is an advanced user of Revit who demonstrates competence with the more powerful features of the software, including family creation and automation using Dynamo or macros.
 A power user typically acts as the BIM lead on their projects.
 Power Users also act as trainers, helping less experienced users develop their skills.